 - (1) Represents cash distributions attributable to the quarter and declared and paid within 50 days after the quarter.
-We paid an identical cash distribution to the holders of our outstanding Class B units for each period shown in this table. - (2) The cash distribution with respect to the first quarter of 2003 was declared on March 27, 2003 and is payable May 9, 2003 to unitholders of record on April 30, 2003.
+We paid an identical cash distribution to the holders of our outstanding Class B units for each period shown in this table. - (2) We expect the cash distribution with respect to the second quarter of 2003 will be declared in July 2003 and paid in August 2003. - (3) The cash distribution with respect to the first quarter of 2003 was declared on March 27, 2003 and is payable May 9, 2003 to unitholders of record on April 30, 2003.